-- Each Instance type has limitations on number of ENIs associated and number of IPs per ENI.
+- Each Instance type has limitations on the number of ENIs associated and number of IPs per ENI.

-- AWS design for high availability failover involves Instances communicating with external server to call Query API AWS servers.
+- AWS design for high availability failover involves Instances communicating with the external server to call Query API AWS servers.

 - The AWS servers are traditional HTTP servers.
-A request is sent from an instance to Query API server to get or post information regarding an Instance/subnet/VPC or any other attribute on the AWS.
+A request is sent from an instance to the Query API server to get or post information regarding an Instance/subnet/VPC or any other attribute on the AWS.

 - For the cloud platform setup, the shared base MAC address configuration is ignored and has no significance.

 Deploy Citrix SD-WAN standard edition VPX in high availability mode using cloud template